 An argument is a derivation of a conclusion from a set of premises.
 Such a derivation is built from multiple steps called inferences.
-Every inference step consists of premises and a conclusion, and has a label.
+Every inference step consists of premises and a conclusion.
 Inferences can be chained by using the conclusion of one inference step as a premise in the following step.
 Thus a tree of chained inferences is created, which we use as the formal definition of an argument.